UPHL-BioNGS/UPHL/READMEs/basemount_files/README.md

 # Automatic detection of new sequencing run completion and pipeline initiation.

 Most of our sequencing is done on the Illumina MiSeq.
-Fastq generation is done through BaseSpace and seemless is transfer is made possible via [basemount](https://basemount.basespace.illumina.com/).
+Fastq generation is done through BaseSpace and seemless transfer is made possible via [basemount](https://basemount.basespace.illumina.com/).

 Mounting BaseSpace to our linux workstation: